Jonas Wellendorf

 Bio/CV:

-Professor Wellendorf’s research interests focus on the interface between vernacular Old Norse literature and the Latin tradition.
-He is particularly interested in learned literature, broadly defined, mythography, historiography, skaldic poetry, and Old Norse treatises on grammar and poetics.
+Professor Wellendorf’s research focuses on the interface between vernacular Old Norse literature and the Latin tradition.
+He is particularly interested in learned literature, broadly defined, mythography, historiography, and Old Norse treatises on grammar and poetics.
+He also takes a great interest in Norse mythology and pre-Christian Scandinavian religion.

 His doctoral dissertation (Bergen, 2017) concentrated on Old Norse vision literature.
-Since then, he has published extensively on Medieval Scandinavian Literature.
-Common to these studies is that Old Norse texts are studied against the backdrop of a wider classical and medieval Latin tradition.
+Since then, he has published extensively on Medieval Scandinavian Literature, consistently situating Old Norse texts within the broader context of the classical and medieval Latin tradition.

 Recent publications: